florianGierlichs/tower-defense/ideas.md

 - add flying enemy which is not effected by ground effects or maybe slow effects
 - add lifebar to enemies
+- add hit animation to enemies, with Aoe towers it can be hard to see if you hit an enemy

 #### Name asset creators